whichllm — Browse and compare AI model specs and pricing

 This guide synthesizes perspectives from a Chinese Shi Xiang 'Best Ideas' discussion on recent GPT-5.5, Opus 4.7, and DeepSeek V4 releases.
 It is an original whichllm interpretation for builders, not a translation or republication.

-Best model by task
+Best first model by workload

 Model notes